Iotic-Labs/iotics-grpc-client-ts/examples/README.md

 ## Quick start
+* The version of Node.js needed to run the examples is set in the [.node_version](./.node-version) file.
 * `yarn` - install dependencies.
 * Set a URL to the gRPC-Web server of the space you want to send queries to and an access token:
   ```bash